Healthy hummus recipe

 Bernard Preston

-Bernard Preston is a semi retired chiropractor.
+Bernard Preston is a semi-retired chiropractor.
 Making this healthy hummus recipe and in general bringing simple nutritious dishes to the fore is part of his commitment to a better lifestyle.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: